 Sign-up to Subscription Rate: (No. of subscribers / No. of sign-ups)*100

-This rate is an indicator of how many customers agree to pay for a subscription after the initial onboarding sign-up process.
+This tells you how many customers agree to a subscription after the initial onboarding process.
 A higher rate here means that the customers were able to derive value from your product during the trial period.

-For instance, music apps such as Spotify, YT Music play ads in between the playlist or at the start of it during the trial period but allow you to enjoy the full range of their music library.
-This access to their vast music library, even though with interruptions in the form of ads, convinces customers to move from sign-ups to subscriptions.
+For instance, music apps such as Spotify, YT Music play ads during the trial period while allowing you full access to their music library.
+This access convinces customers to move from sign-ups to subscriptions.

 This rate, again, is only a representation of the quality of the onboarding experience.
-To know how to get customers to subscribers, you will have to understand the data and get to the root of the problem.
+To know how to get customers to subscribe, understand customer data and get to the root of the problem.

 -

-This indicates how many people have liked the app or website and are now interested in receiving content or product updates from you.
-These are people who visited your app or website, were impressed with it and wanted to sign-up to not miss any updates or announcements.
+This indicates how many people have liked the app or website and are now interested in receiving content updates and announcements from you.

 This means that you are able to showcase the value of your product well.
-For instance, a well-designed website or app that provides a sneak peek into the type of content available, could help media publications convert visitors into signing up for their newsletters, daily updates, etc. Good content gets valued and is reflected in a high rate of sign ups.
+For instance, a well-designed website or app could help media publications convert visitors into subscribers.
+A higher sign-up rate is a reflection of good content.

 Revisit Metrics Regularly